 Image: Fashionista Sketch

-For fashion and feminine clothing retail brands, fashion illustration foresees the outcome of the designer clothes.
-Fashion illustrations are helpful to let designers see the fit, feel, and form before creating the actual clothes.
+For fashion and feminine clothing retail brands, fashion illustration foresees the outcome of designer clothes.
+Fashion illustrations help designers see the fit, feel, and form before creating the actual clothes.
 This way, there will be less waste produced due to errors or miscalculations during production.

 The designers must take into account the light, shadow, form, and texture.
-Also, they must use various types of illustration media such as pastel, pencil, watercolor, or markers.
+Also, they must use various types of illustration media such as pastels, pencils, watercolors, or markers.
 Overall, fashion illustrations are mostly used by fashion designers, even big brands like Vogue use fashion illustrations.
-In 1947, Vogue published the first illustration on the cover for one of its magazines.
+In 1947, Vogue published the first illustration on the cover of one of its magazines.

 10. Typography illustrations